-- Academic year (residential) SM1 EPI 42.5 credit students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 42.5 credits for the SM1 EPI 42.5 credit degree. - Summer-only SM1 EPI 42.5 credit students are limited to a maximum of 6.25 online credits in any semester and a maximum of 11.25 online credits overall out of the required 42.5 credits for the SM1 EPI 42.5 credit degree. - Academic year (residential) SM2 EPI 80 credit students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 80 credits for the SM2 EPI 80 credit degree.
+- Academic year (residential) SM1 EPI 42.5 credit students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 42.5 credits for the SM1 EPI 42.5 credit degree.
+If you have concerns contact: edigiova@hsph.harvard.edu - Summer-only SM1 EPI 42.5 credit students are limited to a maximum of 6.25 online credits in any semester and a maximum of 11.25 online credits overall out of the required 42.5 credits for the SM1 EPI 42.5 credit degree.
+If you have concerns contact: jnoyes@hsph.harvard.edu - Academic year (residential) SM2 EPI 80 credit students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 80 credits for the SM2 EPI 80 credit degree.
+If you have concerns contact: chunting@hsph.harvard.edu